SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 The following are the [Fields](/docs/manage/fields) that will be created as part of the Tomcat App install, if not already present.

 - **`webengine.cluster.name`** - User configured.
-Set a value of the cluster where your tomcat instance resides.
-This will be tagged along with the data sent to sumo.
+Set a value of the cluster where your Tomcat instance resides.
+This will be tagged along with the data sent to Sumo.
 - **`webengine.system`** - Has a fixed value of **tomcat**.
 - **`sumo.datasource`** - Has a fixed value of **tomcat**.